irinanita/issue-tracker/README.md

     DEFAULT_FILE_STORAGE = 'customstorages.MediaStorage'

     ```
-    Add `customstorages.py` in the project's root directory with the following code:
+    Add `customstorages.py` to the project's root directory with the following code:

     ```
     from django.conf import settings